nullinverba/nullinverba/README.md

   👋 Hi, I’m Sercan!

   📊 I gained my first experiences in the field of automatic processing and analysis of human language at the Institute for Natural Language Processing (IMS) at the University of Stuttgart.
-I'm interested in the field of data science.

   👀 I’m interested in Data Science.